Church Fenton

-Church Fenton or Kirk Fenton is a village and civil parish in the Selby District of North Yorkshire, England.
+Church Fenton is a village and civil parish in the North Yorkshire district of North Yorkshire, England.
 It is about 16 mi east of Leeds, about 6 mi south-east from Tadcaster and 3 mi north from Sherburn in Elmet.
 Neighbouring villages include Barkston Ash, Cawood and Ulleskelf.
 The former RAF Church Fenton is located immediately north-east, which is now known as Leeds East Airport.

 History

 The name 'Church Fenton' means a village with a church in fen or marshland.
 The village was recorded along with nearby Little Fenton as Fentun in the Domesday Book of 1086, with no mention of a church.
 However in 1338 the establishment of church was signified by the name Kirk Fenton.
 The two names have been variously used to describe either the village or a parish including the hamlets of Little Fenton to the south and Biggin to the south-east.

 The area was agricultural with some quarry work until the arrival of the Leeds and Selby Railway in 1839, resulting in the development of local industry, including a brickworks and tileworks.